dhruvasagar/vim-dotoo/README.md

    There are 4 views available currently :

-   1. Agenda View : This displays all TODOs that are nearing deadline. deadline.
+   1. Agenda View : This displays all TODOs that are nearing deadline.
       It provides a variety of mappings to manipulate the TODO items from the agenda view itself.

       These are mappings specific to agenda view: